Invest Smarter, Here's how to achieve Your Dreams 80% Faster - Let’s Get Started!Trusted by 10 lakh+ Indians

 Understanding Debits and Credits

-In accounting, debits and credits form the basis of every journal entry.
-A debit increases asset accounts or decreases liabilities and equity, while a credit diminishes asset accounts or elevates liabilities and equity.
-Mastery of these principles is pivotal for precise financial reporting.
+In accounting, debits and credits underlie every journal entry.
+A debit increases asset accounts or decreases liabilities and equity, while a credit reduces asset accounts or raises liabilities and equity.
+Mastery of these concepts is crucial for accurate financial reporting.

 Interest Expense

-The interest expense signifies the cost of borrowing funds, recorded periodically per the loan agreement, reducing net income in the income statement.
+The interest expense indicates the cost of borrowing, recorded periodically per the loan terms, which reduces net income in the income statement.

 Principal Repayment

-Principal repayment decreases the loan liability visible on your balance sheet and doesn't impact the income statement directly but reduces overall debt.
+Principal repayment decreases the loan liability shown on your balance sheet and does not directly impact the income statement but reduces total debt.

 Frequently Asked Questions